smart-data-models/dataModel.PointOfInterest/Store/doc/new_spec_ES.md

       description: 'The name of this item.'
       type: Property
     openingHoursSpecification:
-      description: 'Property.A structured value providing information about the opening hours of a place or a certain service inside a place.'
+      description: 'A structured value providing information about the opening hours of a place or a certain service inside a place.'
       items:
         properties:
           closes: